dyzhuu/personal-companion-bot-workshop/README.md

 <img width="800px" src="./images/scopes.jpeg">

-Enable `Send Messages` under **Bot Permissions**, along with any other permissions you wish to grant your bot.
+Enable `Send Messages` under **Bot Permissions**, and any other permissions you wish to grant your bot.

 <img width="800px" src="./images/permissions.jpeg">

-You can now copy the generated URL and paste it into your Discord server.
+You can now copy and paste the generated URL into your Discord server.
 Click on the link to authorize the bot.

 ### Step 3.2: OpenAi Api key
 The OpenAI API key is crucial to infuse your Discord bot with AI capabilities provided by OpenAI.